-The board usually meets 2nd Monday of the month at 7:00 pm.
-In the event that large attendance is anticipated, the board may meet at the schools multi-purpose room.
+The board usually meets 2nd Monday of the month at 7:00pm.
+In the event that large attendance is anticipated, the board may meet at the Multi-Purpose room.
 Special meetings may be called when necessary.
 A written notice of regular and special meetings will be posted on the district website and Administration office at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.